RyanJarv/ryanjarv.github.io/_posts/2020-11-13-openbsd-package-signing.md

-In OpenBSD 5.4 and before [pkg_add](https://man.openbsd.org/OpenBSD-5.4/pkg_add.1) you have the -D nosig option, which I believe only disables signing on a signed package and has no effect on non-signed packages.
+In OpenBSD 5.4 and before [pkg_add](https://man.openbsd.org/OpenBSD-5.4/pkg_add.1) you have the -D nosig option, which only disables signing on a signed package and has no effect on non-signed packages.

 ```
 nosig    do not check digital signatures.
 Still displays a very prominent message if a signature is found.